ParcNetwork/safeline-ipgroup-sources-sync/README.md

 ## Configuration (YAML Sources)

-All source integrations are defined as individual YAML configuration files located in
+Each integration is defined as a standalone YAML configuration under `config/sources.d/`.
-`config/sources.d/`.
-Each YAML file describes one data source, including its type, origin, and synchronization behavior with SafeLine.
+Each file defines one data source, its format, and synchronization behavior.

 ### Example: `bingbot.yaml`